A Survey on Uncertainty Quantification Methods for Deep Learning: Future direction

 \subsubsection{Graph data}

 Graph data is a general type of structured data with nodes and edge connections.
 Graph neural networks (GNNs) have been widely used for graph applications related to node classification and edge (link) prediction.
 However, UQ for GNN models has been less explored.
 Some work utilizes existing UQ techniques for GNN models~ \cite{feng2021uag} without considering their unique characteristics.
 First, predictions on a graph are structured, so the UQ module needs to consider such structural dependency.
 Second, many GNN models assume a fixed graph topology from training and test instances (e.g., spectral-based methods~ \cite{defferrard2016convolutional}).
-Uncertainty exists in GNN predictions due to the shift of graph topology from training graphs and test graphs.
+Uncertainty in GNN predictions arises from shifts in graph topology between training and test graphs.
 Similarly, uncertainty exists when the graph is perturbed by removing nodes and edges.
 Finally, many real-world graph problems are spatiotemporal at the same time (e.g., traffic flow prediction on road networks).
 Thus, challenges related to UQ for spatiotemporal deep learning also apply to graphs.